4GeeksAcademy/fperez028-miami-pt78-java-beginner-exercises/exercises/02-conditions-simple/README.md

 # 📝 Instructions

-Given a person age, print on the console the following:
+Given a person's age, print the following to the console:

-1. `is old enough` if its old enough to drink.
+1. `is old enough` if the person is old enough to drink.
-2. `not old enough` if its not old enough to drink.
+2. `not old enough` if the person is not old enough to drink.